SuleimanFarah/sunpy/SunPy-Proposal-for-Enhancements-(SPE1).md

 # What is a SPE?
 SPE stands for SunPy proposal for Enhancements.
 A SPE is a design document modeled after the Python Proposal for Enhancements which describes a new SunPy feature, process, or major changes to existing processes or features.
 The purpose of the document is to present a concise technical specification and rational for the new feature or change to the SunPy community.
-The community is then charged to review the SPE and reach a decision as to whether the proposal should be accepted, rejected, or modified.
+The SunPy board is then charged to review the SPE and reach a decision as to whether the proposal should be accepted, rejected, or modified.
+The SunPy board shall also review the implementation of all SPEs.
+A member of the SunPy board may also request that a change to SunPy requires that a SPE be written and reviewed.

 # SPE Types
 There are generally two types of SPE.